Abrázame muy fuerte (TV series): International broadcast

+Brazil

+In Brazil, the telenovela was dubbed into Portuguese and broadcast by SBT as "Abraça-me muito forte" at 2001.

 Indonesia

-In Indonesia, the telenovela was dubbed in Bahasa Indonesia on SCTV, the title changed into "Carmenita" from the last 2000 to early 2001 at 5 p.m. every Monday to Friday.
+In Indonesia, the telenovela was dubbed into Indonesian and broadcast by SCTV as "Carmenita" from late 2000 to early 2001 every Monday to Friday at 5 p.m.

+Lebanon

+In Lebanon, it was dubbed into Arabic (Levantine Arabic) and broadcast by LBCI as "أبقى معي" (Abqā Maʿī, meaning "Stay with Me") at 2001.

 Philippines

-In the Philippines, it also was dubbed in Tagalog on GMA Network as "Maria del Carmen" from November 17, 2003 to May 20, 2004.
+In the Philippines, it was dubbed into Tagalog and broadcast by GMA Network as "Maria del Carmen" from November 17, 2003 to May 20, 2004.

+United Kingdom and Australia

+In the United Kingdom, it was dubbed into English and broadcast by Channel 4 as "Hold Me Tight" from late 2001 to early 2002, also changes few character names e.g. Carmen became Carmel, Cristina became Christina, Federico became Frederick, Raquela became Rachel, José María became Joseph Mary.

+In Australia, it has the same broadcasting like in United Kingdom, but broadcast by Seven Network at 2002.

 Remake

 In 2015, Angelli Nesma Medina produced Que te perdone Dios for Televisa.
 Zuria Vega, Mark Tacher, Sergio Goyri and Rebecca Jones were cast as main protagonists.